On the limits of the Navier-Stokes equations

 We note in passing that the result we would have obtained by neglecting moments of order $n=4$ would be the same in magnitude as (58), but with opposite sign, i.e., heat would flow at the correct rate, but in the wrong direction from cold to hot.

 Whereas the viscosity coeffient $\eta$ given by (38) agreed fully with the first approximation of the Chapman--Enskog theory, (59) should be corrected by replacing the factor 5/4 by 15/8 to attain corresponding agreement for $\kappa$.
-The reason for the discrepancy is that the collision model used (Ref.~6) employs a relaxation function which involves 10 moments of $f$ (the first ten moments up to the elements of the pressure tensor), where it should involve 13 moments in order to be fully suited for a quantitative reproduction of the heat conductivity.
+The reason for the discrepancy is that the collision model used (Ref.~6) employs a relaxation function which involves 10 moments of $f$ (the first ten moments up to the elements of the pressure tensor), where it would have to involve 13 moments in order to be fully suited for a quantitative reproduction of the heat conductivity.

 After having seen the full complexity of the equations (39)--(50), it appears like a miracle that such a simple result, eq.~(58), could have been obtained in the end.
 But how is it possible that a result as plausible as (58) should require such a complicated derivation?
 Is it not obvious that heat will flow from hot to cold, at a rate proportional to the temperature gradient?
-The answer is that heuristic derivations, based on plausible arguments, may possibly lead to correct results, but will not be able to determine the applicability limits of these results.
-The importance of our treatment here is not that we have recovered the results (37) and (58), but that their applicabilty limits have been worked out thoroughly, and these are seen to be very narrow.
+In fact, the result (58) is deceptive by concealing that {\bf q} actually depends on a wealth of terms which all have to be negligibly small for (58) to be valid.
+The importance of our treatment is not that we have recovered the well--known result (58), and likewise (37), but that the applicabilty limits of these equations have been worked out thoroughly.

-We have now reached our goal to obtain expressions for $(\textsf{p})^{\rm o}$ and {\bf q} which depend only on the fluid variables $N$, {\bf v} and $T$, thereby converting the open--ended system [(23),(26),(28)] into a closed system.
+We have now reached our goal to obtain expressions for $(\textsf{p})^{\rm o}$ and {\bf q} depending only on the fluid variables $N$, {\bf v} and $T$, thereby converting the open--ended system [(23),(26),(28)] into a closed system.